-In addition to grants, organizations will be able to participate in a learning community created to encourage partnerships and foster the sharing of best practices which will benefit academic programming and out‐of‐school services.
-By funding an entire cohort of organizations and bringing them together in an ongoing professional learning community, we believe we will be able to significantly amplify the impact of each individual grant, and allow both funders and Grantees to create a regional model for out‐of‐school time effectiveness that can potentially be shared and replicated throughout the country.
+In addition to receiving grants, organizations participated in a learning community created to encourage partnerships and foster the sharing of best practices.
+By funding an entire cohort of organizations and bringing them together in an ongoing professional learning community, our goal was to significantly amplify the impact of each individual grant, and allow both funders and Grantees to create a regional model for out‐of‐school time effectiveness that can potentially be shared and replicated throughout the country.

 |ACE Charter School in San Jose||